IDEXX Laboratories (NASDAQ:IDXX) Issues FY 2024 Earnings Guidance

-IDEXX Laboratories (NASDAQ:IDXX – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
-The company provided EPS guidance of 10.820-11.200 for the period, compared to the consensus EPS estimate of 11.120.
+IDEXX Laboratories (NASDAQ:IDXX – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of 10.820-11.200 for the period, compared to the consensus estimate of 11.120.
 The company issued revenue guidance of $3.9 billion-$4.0 billion, compared to the consensus revenue estimate of $4.0 billion.
 IDEXX Laboratories also updated its FY24 guidance to $10.82-$11.20 EPS.

-IDEXX Laboratories (NASDAQ:IDXX – Get Free Report) last announced its quarterly earnings data on Monday, February 5th.
-The company reported $2.32 EPS for the quarter, beating analysts’ consensus estimates of $2.12 by $0.20.
-The company had revenue of $901.60 million for the quarter, compared to the consensus estimate of $891.88 million.
-IDEXX Laboratories had a net margin of 23.26% and a return on equity of 63.66%.
-The company’s quarterly revenue was up 8.8% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $2.05 EPS.
-On average, equities research analysts anticipate that IDEXX Laboratories will post 11.06 EPS for the current fiscal year.
+IDEXX Laboratories (NASDAQ:IDXX – Get Free Report) last posted its quarterly earnings results on Monday, February 5th.
+The company reported $2.32 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.12 by $0.20.
+IDEXX Laboratories had a return on equity of 63.66% and a net margin of 23.26%.
+The company had revenue of $901.60 million for the quarter, compared to analysts’ expectations of $891.88 million.
+During the same quarter in the prior year, the company earned $2.05 earnings per share.
+The firm’s revenue was up 8.8% on a year-over-year basis.
+Equities research analysts anticipate that IDEXX Laboratories will post 11.06 EPS for the current fiscal year.

-In related news, CEO Jonathan Jay Mazelsky sold 12,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 7th.
-The stock was sold at an average price of $572.61, for a total value of $6,871,320.00.
-Following the completion of the transaction, the chief executive officer now directly owns 79,247 shares of the company’s stock, valued at $45,377,624.67.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, SVP George Fennell sold 8,198 shares of IDEXX Laboratories stock in a transaction dated Thursday, February 8th.
-The stock was sold at an average price of $573.87, for a total transaction of $4,704,586.26.
-Following the sale, the senior vice president now owns 6,712 shares in the company, valued at $3,851,815.44.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Jonathan Jay Mazelsky sold 12,000 shares of the company’s stock in a transaction dated Wednesday, February 7th.
-The shares were sold at an average price of $572.61, for a total value of $6,871,320.00.
-Following the completion of the sale, the chief executive officer now directly owns 79,247 shares of the company’s stock, valued at $45,377,624.67.
+In other IDEXX Laboratories news, SVP George Fennell sold 8,198 shares of the firm’s stock in a transaction dated Thursday, February 8th.
+The shares were sold at an average price of $573.87, for a total value of $4,704,586.26.
+Following the completion of the transaction, the senior vice president now directly owns 6,712 shares in the company, valued at $3,851,815.44.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+In other news, CFO Brian P. Mckeon sold 23,326 shares of the firm’s stock in a transaction on Wednesday, February 7th.
+The stock was sold at an average price of $570.01, for a total value of $13,296,053.26.
+Following the completion of the sale, the chief financial officer now owns 29,718 shares of the company’s stock, valued at $16,939,557.18.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, SVP George Fennell sold 8,198 shares of the company’s stock in a transaction on Thursday, February 8th.
+The shares were sold at an average price of $573.87, for a total value of $4,704,586.26.
+Following the transaction, the senior vice president now directly owns 6,712 shares in the company, valued at $3,851,815.44.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 43,524 shares of company stock worth $24,871,960 over the last ninety days.
-Corporate insiders own 2.11% of the company’s stock.
+Insiders sold a total of 43,524 shares of company stock valued at $24,871,960 over the last three months.
+Insiders own 2.11% of the company’s stock.

 IDEXX Laboratories Company Profile